 I have been carrying some kind of knife or multi-tool off and on for the last 20 years.
 Until recently, I carried a Gerber knife around with me.
 One camping trip, it disappeared and I felt so lost without it!
-I went on a search and ended up with this Old Timer ProHunter series knife and I absolutely love it!
+I went on a search and ended up with this Old Timer ProHunter (Amazon) series knife and I absolutely love it!
 It is lightweight but strong, only 8 inches long total which makes it an extremely utilitarian knife.
 Having a knife handy that you can rely on is important because you just never know when you may need it, especially in rural Alaska!

 Smith & Wesson: Homeland Security – Cheryl from Pasture Deficit Disorder

 This is my knife I carry on my holster belt.
 I keep it and a flashlight in a two-pocket pouch on my belt and I never go outside without that belt on.

 I like this particular knife because it’s sturdy, yet compact (folding), and easy to carry on my belt at all times.
 I use it in garden, chicken coop, anywhere in pasture.
 You never know when you’ll need to open something, harvest something or cut something loose.